My Main Page with Links to My Other

 True Security argues for

-dividing disability into partial and total.
-They write that partial disability
+dividing disability into partial and total, writing that partial disability

 is one of a multitude of factors individuals should overcome.
 Markets and